IsoNet-cryoET/IsoNet/tutorial/Example2.md

 If this command works properly, you will find the mask file, when opened with your favorite mrc image viewer such as 3dmod, covers the areas of your sample of interest.
-Both this step and ctf deconvolve step will modify your tomogram star file (**hiv_tomo.star**):
+Both this step and CTF deconvolve step will modify your tomogram star file (**hiv_tomo.star**):

 ``` {.bash language="bash"}